 The downtown is vibrant but it is hard to overlook the couple of vacant storefronts that occur from time to time.
 The stories behind those empty spaces actually relate more to circumstances of the individual proprietors than anything being wrong with the local economy.
 As the saying goes, "life happens while you are busy making other plans".
 It just so happens when there is a store closure it is more noticeable in a small town.

 The service sector is doing very well here with the retirees demanding everything including hair salons, the service trades and professional services.
-The diversity of the economy here provides work for those who are willing and able: Columbia Brewery, Wynndel Box and Lumber/Wynnwood, Huscroft Sawmill, other forestry related work, public sector and government related work, private sector services and our retail industry, Okanagan Similkameen Cooperative Growers, other agriculture related businesses (including dairies, beef, grains, orchards, produce).
+The diversity of the economy here provides work for those who are willing and able: Columbia Brewery, Canfor Wynndel Box and Lumber/Wynnwood, Huscroft Sawmill, other forestry related work, public sector and government related work, private sector services and our retail industry, Okanagan Similkameen Cooperative Growers, other agriculture related businesses (including dairies, beef, grains, orchards, produce).
 Other working residents in the area are telecommuters or people who work from home.
 Stats show around 1 in 5 work from home.